Shelter Island, New York: Government and politics

 In the 1996 presidential election, it was the only town on Long Island to vote for Bob Dole.
-But, in 2004, John Kerry became the first Democrat in recent history to win Shelter Island, although he failed to receive as many votes as Al Gore did four years earlier throughout Long Island.
-Shelter Island saw consecutive successes for the Democratic Party; in 2008 and 2012, Barack Obama won Shelter Island, in 2016 presidential election, Hillary Clinton won Shelter Island, and most recently, Shelter Island voted for Joe Biden for the 2020 presidential election.
+In 2004, John Kerry became the first Democrat in recent history to win Shelter Island.
+Shelter Island saw consecutive successes for the Democratic Party; in 2008 and 2012, Barack Obama won Shelter Island, in 2016 presidential election, Hillary Clinton won Shelter Island, and more recently, Joe Biden won Shelter Island in 2020, followed by Kamala Harris in 2024.

 Religion

-Six places of worship are located on Shelter Island:
+Five places of worship are located on Shelter Island: